 NOTE: For example, the SMF can apply a short back-off timer to the UEs in the list of high-experienced UEs while the SMF can apply a long back-off timer to the UEs in the list of low-experienced UEs.

-When DNN based congestion control is activated at AMF e.g. configured by OAM, the AMF provides a NAS Transport Error message for the NAS Transport message carrying an SM message, and in the NAS Transport Error message it includes a DNN back-off timer.
+When DNN based congestion control is activated at AMF e.g. configured by OAM or during UE location verification for satellite access as described in clause 5.4.11.4, the AMF provides a NAS Transport Error message for the NAS Transport message carrying an SM message, and in the NAS Transport Error message it includes a DNN back-off timer.

 The UE associates the received back-off time with the DNN (i.e. no DNN, DNN only) which the UE included in the uplink NAS MM message carrying the corresponding NAS SM request message.